Gigha: Clan MacNeill

 Gigha is the ancestral home of the Clan MacNeill, which possesses its own tartan and Clan badge, both distinctly different from those of the larger and better known Clan MacNeil of Barra (spelt with one "l" in English) who share the same Chief.

 The origin of the MacNeills of Taynish, Gigha and Colonsay is obscure.
 They were hereditary keepers of Castle Sween under the Lords of the Isles during the 15th and 16th centuries.
 The MacNeill of Gigha, was known as the "chief and principal of the clan and surname of Macneils" in 1530.
 However, as the power of the Campbells grew and spread into the Inner Hebrides, the influence of the MacNeills of Gigha decreased.
 At about this time the MacNeils on the more remote island of Barra, far removed from Campbell power, began to grow in prominence and for a long time since have been regarded as "Chief of the Clan and Name".

 In 1449 Alexander, Lord of the Isles granted part of the island to Torquil MacNeill of Taynish, the remainder being owned by the monks of Paisley.
 In 1493 the whole island came under MacNeill control and it remained in their hands, with various brief interludes, until the 19th century.
 This prize was by no means without its hazards.
 In 1530 the notorious pirate Ailean nan Sop murdered MacNeill of Taynish and numerous island residents.
-A dozen years later the title deeds were lost when eleven gentlemen of Gigha were slain by raiders.
+A dozen years later the title deeds were lost when eleven men of Gigha were killed by raiders.